Drypoint: History

 The technique appears to have been invented by the Housebook Master, a south German 15th-century artist, all of whose prints are in drypoint only.
 Among the most famous artists of the old master print, Albrecht Dürer produced 3 drypoints before abandoning the technique; Rembrandt used it frequently, but usually in conjunction with etching and engraving.
 As intaglio techniques, they can all be used on the same plate.
 Alex Katz used this process to create several of his famous works, such as "Sunny" and "The Swimmer".

-In the 20th century many artists produced drypoints, including Max Beckmann, Milton Avery, and Hermann-Paul.
+In the 20th century many artists produced drypoints, including Max Beckmann, Milton Avery, Hermann-Paul and Martin Lewis.
 By adding aquatint work on the plate and inking with various colours, artists such as Mary Cassatt have produced colour drypoints.
 Canadian artist David Brown Milne is credited as the first to produce coloured drypoints by the use of multiple plates, one for each colour.
 On the West Coast of the United States the respected printmaker Pedro Joseph de Lemos simplified the methods for producing drypoints in art schools.

 Contemporary artists who have extensively used drypoint include Louise Bourgeois, Vija Celmins, William Kentridge and Richard Spare.